department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-parent">As a surviving parent, am I eligible for compensation?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-parent">As a surviving parent</button>
 <div id="VA-burials-survivor-parent" class="usa-accordion-content">

   You may be able to get compensation as a surviving parent if both of these are true: